 Physical & Motor Development:

-4 to 7 months: Knows his name now.
-When you say it, he'll turn toward you.
-More attuned to your tone of voice, he'll either react joyfully or become distressed and may cry.
-Begins to tell apart strangers and people he knows, and may cry when put him in the arms of someone he doesn't recognize.
+4 to 7 months: Your baby knows his name now.
+When you say it, he'll even turn toward you.
+More attuned to your tone of voice, he either reacts joyfully or becomes distressed and cries.
+Able to tell apart strangers and people he knows, he may cry in the arms of someone he doesn't recognize.

-5 to 6 months Practices to make her voice rise and fall, often in response to baby talk and your facial expressions.
+5 to 6 months: Makes his voice rise and fall, often in response to baby talk and your facial expressions.